DankParrot/organic/README.md

 This is my fork of [Organic](https://github.com/SirCmpwn/organic), five years later.

 Organic is an assembler for the DCPU-16 architecture.
 It supports version 1.7 of the [DCPU specification](http://pastebin.com/raw.php?i=Q4JvQvnM).
 Organic also supports a number of advanced features, such as equates, relative addressing, macros, and expression evalulation.
-It runs on Windows and probably Linux and Mac if you tweak it a little.
+It runs on Windows and probably Linux and Mac too.

 This fork also pulls changes from [Measter's fork](https://github.com/Measter/organic).